BxCppDev/bxdecay0/documentation/PostGenEventOps/MDL/README.rst

   user context and interest.

-Whatever the mode is, by default, if no particle has been selected for being rotated to  the emission cone, no tranformation of  the event is done.
+Whatever the mode is, by default, if no particle has been selected for being rotated to  the emission cone, no transformation of  the event is done.

 It is also possible to define a rectangular cut on the cone aperture.